 It's laughable how many different kinds of tea that I have.
 I have actually been clearing out my tea stash, but at one time I probably had 30 different flavors.

 Jamaica (Hibiscus) tea is popular where I live.
-I happen to have a large bag of the flowers.
+I happen to have a large bag of hibiscus flowers.
 If you have never had Hibiscus, it tastes a lot like cranberry juice.

 Since it is so tart, I like to combine it with something rich and sweet.

 Matcha green tea is another tea that I usually have stocked.
-Beside making it into a latte, I add it to smoothies.
+Besides making it into a Matcha Latte, I add it to smoothies.
 I also have added it to some Matcha Banana Pancakes.
 It adds a very subtle green tea flavor.

 Other Ways To Use Cacao Nibs